-Division 296 tax Bill: what it is and what it could mean for you
+Division 296 tax: what it is and what it means for employers

-The Division 296 Bill was introduced to Parliament on 11 February 2026.
+The Division 296 legislation passed Parliament following its introduction on 11 February 2026.

-If passed, the Federal Government will introduce a new tax, known as Division 296 tax, which would impose an additional tax to certain super-related earnings for individuals with a Total Superannuation Balance (TSB) above $3 million.
-This tax is aimed at very high super balances and would be assessed to the individual, not the employer.
+The measure introduces an additional tax on certain superannuation earnings for individuals with a Total Superannuation Balance (TSB) above $3 million.
+It is designed to apply to very high super balances and is assessed to the individual by the ATO, not the employer.

 What's changing